-In General.
-Commencing in 2006, we provide the opportunity for our named executive officers and other employees to earn longterm and short-term equity incentive awards.
-Equity incentive awards in the form of options potentially generate cash for the Company that can be used for portfolio company investments and for working capital.
-The long-term equity incentive awards provide employees with the incentive to stay with us for longer periods of time, which in turn provides us with greater stability.
-Short-term equity incentive awards help to motivate employees in the short term, as we generally do not pay annual cash bonuses.
-Short-term equity incentive awards also permit each executive officer to increase his/her ownership in Company stock, pursuant to minimum share ownership guidelines established by our Board, effective in advance of the scheduled retirement of our Chief Executive Officer, Charles E. Harris, in December 2008.
+The longer-term equity incentive awards provide employees with the incentive to stay with us for longer periods of time, which in turn provides us with greater stability.
+Longer-term equity incentive awards are meant to substitute for carried interest that our investment professionals would receive were they employed by private-sector venture capital firms, which typically pay at least 20 percent of profits before any taxes, and that carried interest is usually in the form of long-term capital gains, not ordinary income.
 The Committee believes that strategically timed awards of restricted stock are also important to ensuring the retention, stability and desired succession of executive talent, but the Company is not permitted to grant awards of restricted stock unless the Company receives an exemptive order from the SEC to do so.
-On July 11, 2006, we filed an application with the SEC to obtain such exemptive relief (as described above).
+On July 11, 2006, we filed an application with the SEC to obtain such exemptive relief (as described above) and on June 29, 2007, the Company responded to comments from the SEC on the application.
+If we receive the exemptive relief, the Committee will not grant any awards of restricted stock unless the amended Stock Plan is approved by shareholders, and such awards would be longer term.